Structure + Content

 At Bern University of Applied Sciences BFH, we promote balance between study, work and family.

 A limited number of nursery places are available to BFH staff and students.
 If you’d like to take advantage of this offer, the relevant documents can be found on the BFH Intranet.
-The fees are based on your income and are in line with the cantonal rates described in the Verordnung über die Angebote der sozialen Integration (Decree on Social Integration Offer ASIV) issued by the Canton of Bern.
+The fees are income-based and in line with the cantonal rates described in the Verordnung über die Angebote der sozialen Integration (Decree on Social Integration Offer ASIV) issued by the Canton of Bern.
 You can apply for a nursery place using the online form on the BFH Intranet.
-If you’re a new student or member of staff and don’t have access to the Intranet, please contact Corinne Badertscher (Tel. +41 (0)31 848 33 01, firstname.lastname@example.org).
+If you’re a new student or member of staff and don’t have access to the Intranet, please contact Corinne Badertscher (Tel. +41 (0)31 848 33 01, email@example.com).
 There is no legal entitlement to a nursery place.

 Swiss students have to complete compulsory service while studying too.
 Make sure you start planning and coordinating your studies and compulsory service early.